gsathya/gsathya.github.io/content/blog/type-system/type-system.md

 ## (Don't) Memo the props

-Now, going back to our original example of the `Price` component, the compiler can infer that all the values are primitives and there's actually no need to memoize `total`, `subTotal` or `tax` in this `Price` component, saving bundle size and memory!
+Now, going back to our original example of the `Price` component, the compiler can infer that all the values are primitives.
+There's actually no need to memoize `total`, `subTotal` or `tax` in this `Price` component, saving bundle size and memory!